gem5/gem5/CONTRIBUTING.md

  * Tags describing patch metadata.
 You are highly recommended to use tags to acknowledge reviewers for their work.
 Gerrit will automatically add most tags.

-The keyword should be one or more of the following separated by commas:
- * Architecture name in lower case (e.g., arm or x86): Anything that is target-architecture specific.
- * base
- * ext
- * stats
- * sim
- * syscall_emul
- * config:
- * mem: Classic memory system.
-Ruby uses its own keyword.
- * ruby: Ruby memory models.
- * cpu: CPU-model specific (except for kvm)
- * kvm: KVM-specific.
-Changes to host architecture specific components should include an architecture keyword (e.g., arm or x86) as well.
- * gpu-compute
- * energy
- * dev
- * arch: General architecture support (src/arch/)
- * scons: Build-system related.
-Trivial changes as a side effect of doing something unrelated (e.g., adding a source file to a SConscript) don't require this.
- * tests
- * style: Changes to the style checkers of style fixes.
- * misc

 Tags are an optional mechanism to store additional metadata about a patch and acknowledge people who reported a bug or reviewed that patch.
 Tags are